narendahr15/mud-server/docs/Design-considerations.md

 ## Disclaimer

-The design decisions are heavily influenced by the design of Evennia MUD server.
+The design decisions are heavily influenced by the Evennia MUD server.
 Evennia is a free MUD server software that is open source and free to use.
 Evennia is used a reference for the design decisions of the MUD server.

 A simple MUD server could be compared with a IRC chat room with additional features like character creation, login, and chat.